Pratt PreCollege Summer Program Immerse yourself in Art, Design, Architecture, Creative Writing, Cultural Studies and more

 Purchase (Westchester), NY - SUNY Purchase College

-SUNY Purchase College Precollege Programs in the Arts- COMMUTER Filmmaking, Visual Arts, Journalism, Photography, Video Game/App Design, Acting, Vocal, Songwriting, Creative Writing, Architecture, STEM, Theatre Design
+SUNY Purchase College Precollege Programs in the Arts- COMMUTER Filmmaking, Visual Arts, Journalism, Photography, Video Game/App Design, Acting, Vocal, Songwriting, Creative Writing, Architecture

 Architecture Intensive (Grades 9-12)

-July 22 – August 3.
+July 29 – August 9.
 Monday-Friday.
-9:30am-3:30pm. $1,200/$1,080 (discounted tuition) Design, draft, and model a structure or space of your choosing during studio work sessions.
-Learn how to manipulate space, materials, and style through exercises that focus on drawing and thinking and through demonstrations of the properties of assorted materials.
-Draw and use architectural tools and techniques that are presented.
-Learn to translate your drawings into computer models in daily basic AutoCAD workshops.
-Use your architectural drawings to construct a model of your unique architectural design.
+9:30am-3:30pm. $1,200/$1,080 (discounted tuition) Design, draft, and model a structure of your choosing during studio work sessions.
+Learn how to manipulate space, materials, and style through exercises that focus on drawing and thinking like an architect.
+Tools of the trade will be introduced and perfected to create the main, individual projects that will be made by hand.
+Architectural drawings will be used to construct a model of your unique architectural design.
+In addition, a smaller, separate project will be done using digital computer programs.
+The course will culminate in a display of the drawings and models for family and friends.

 Songwriting Workshop (Grades 9-12)